 GOP to high court: Move up N. Carolina absentee deadline

-RALEIGH, N.C.
-(AP) — Republican officials have asked the U.S. Supreme Court to move up North Carolina’s recently extended deadline for accepting late-arriving absentee ballots postmarked by Election Day.
+Republican officials asked the U.S. Supreme Court on Thursday to move up North Carolina’s recently extended deadline for accepting late-arriving absentee ballots postmarked by Election Day.

+State Republican legislative leaders argue that the updated deadline, issued in an official memo after early voting had begun, will result in unequal treatment of voters and dilute the value of those who cast ballots before the rule was changed.
+They also say it usurps legislators’ authority to set the deadline.

+State election officials who made the change “are administering the election in an arbitrary and nonuniform manner that will result in disparate treatment by inhibiting the rights of voters who cast their absentee ballots before the Memorandum was issued,” says the appeal filed by lawyers representing state Senate leader Phil Berger and House Speaker Tim Moore, both Republicans.

 The North Carolina State Board of Elections had announced in late September that absentee ballots could be accepted by counties until Nov.
 12, as long as they were mailed by Nov.
 3, which is Election Day.
 That rule change lengthened the period for accepting ballots from three to nine days after the election.